Buffalo grocery store gunman sentenced to life without parole; Man charges at him in court

 Prior to the sentencing, there was an outburst in court.
 Gendron struck a deal to avoid a possible death penalty for the massacre.
 Some of the family members left behind were overwhelmed with emotions.

 "You come to our city and decide you don't like Black people.
-We love our kids!" one man said as he charged Gendron.
+We wanted our kids to go to good schools.
+We loved our kids," one person yelled before a man charged at Gendron.

 That man was quickly ushered out by court officers.